vueComponent/ant-design-vue/components/message/demo/duration.md

   <a-button @click="success">Customized display duration</a-button>
 </template>
 <script>
-import { message } from 'antd'
 export default {
   methods: {
     success () {
-      message.success('This is a prompt message for success, and it will disappear in 10 seconds', 10);
+      this.$message.success('This is a prompt message for success, and it will disappear in 10 seconds', 10);
     },
   }
 }